devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### createFolder <a name="createFolder"></a>
+This function is used when you want to use an other command in a location which does not exist at the moment
 #### parameter
+You need to add only one parameter.

+Example: createFolder(1st parameter)

-1. Path of the folder to be created, relative to the workspace directory.
+1st parameter: Path of the folder to be created, relative to the workspace directory.
 Subdirectories are also created.
+The type of input is string.
 #### example
 createFolder("directoryPath/subDirectory")

+Note: User have to manually execute this command.

 ***